 The gold price has historically been inversely correlated with real (inflation adjusted) bond yields.
-With this in mind, gold has held up surprisingly well given the surge in real yields over the past 18 months.
+Gold has held up surprisingly well given the surge in real yields over the past 19 months.
 The reportedly strong buying from foreign official sector purchasers (China, Russia) looking to diversify their reserve holdings probably explains some of the divergence.
 In our view, real yields are unlikely to go up or down by much over the next couple quarters.
 As such, we retain a neutral position to gold.
 We remain underweight property, as real bond yields should remain elevated (for now), inflation pressure is weakening, and credit conditions are tightening.